aleleio/teambuilding-games/games/music-mania.md

 # Music Mania

 ## Description
 Select some internationally recognizable songs.
-Play them very loudly so that everyone can hear them well.\nAsk the group to reflect the mood of the music in their movements.
+Play them very loudly so that everyone can hear them well.
+Ask the group to reflect the mood of the music in their movements.
 Choose a good variety of songs so that their movements will be sufficiently different depending on the music.